Earth, Society, & Environmental Sustainability: Science of the Earth System (SES), BSLAS

 Departmental distinction: Students who maintain grade point averages of at least 3.3 in all courses within the major and who undertake a faculty-guided individual research project for credit in the major are recommended for graduation with distinction.

-for the degree of Bachelor Science in Liberal Arts and Sciences Major in Earth, Society, & Environmental Sustainability, Science of the Earth System Concentration
+for the degree of Bachelor Science in Liberal Arts and Sciences in Earth, Society, & Environmental Sustainability, Science of the Earth System Concentration

 All students wishing to attend graduate school in any field should discuss necessary supplementary course work with their advisor as early as possible.